 - You’ll now see the BPO number associated with each request, within both the Requests In Process and Processed Requests section of the Subaward Overview, for easy reference.

-In order to create a new subaward for any existing eGC1, you must have the ASTRA Subaward Preparer role.
+In order to create a new subaward for one of your existing eGC1s, you must have the ASTRA Subaward Preparer role.